bigeasy/strata/diary.md

 have to add in order to have a problem that reentrancy could solve.

 This will work or the program will fail.
-This needs to be documented in Sequester, Srata and Locket; that you can't throw an exception from a callback and expect it to propagate.
+This needs to be documented in Sequester, Strata and Locket; that you can't throw an exception from a callback and expect it to propagate.
 They don't.
 We don't want to swallow errors, but when we unlock, and invoke other descents, and possibly have user code raise exceptions, it is very difficult to test that the tree's state will be